-Since graduating from Oxford, Daniel has worked internationally on Studio and Independent Feature Films in a variety of Production, Camera and Accounts-oriented roles.
-He has assisted some of the industry’s most colourful characters, including Matthew Vaughn (Stardust) and Tommy Lee Jones (Captain America), and worked with budgets ranging from $20k to $200m with shoot experience in London, Toronto, LA, Paris, Mississippi, Montreal & Moscow.
+After graduating from Oxford, Daniel worked internationally on Studio and Independent Feature Films in a variety of Production, Camera and Accounts-oriented roles.
+He has assisted some of the industry’s most colourful characters, including Matthew Vaughn (Stardust) and Tommy Lee Jones (Captain America), and worked with budgets ranging from $20k to $200m with shoot experience in London, Toronto, LA, Paris, Dunkirk, Holland, Mississippi, Montreal & Moscow.

-In 2012, after APMing RED 2, Daniel partnered with financier Burton Ritchie to Produce three feature films, all of which have premiered at the start of the 2014 festival circuit: Low Down (John Hakes, Elle Fanning, Glenn Close) won Best Cinematography in Sundance’s US Dramatc Category, Copenhagen (Gethin Anthony) won the Audience Award for Narrative Feature at Slamdance, and Big Significant Things (Harry Lloyd) premiered at SXSW in March.
+Daniel partnered with a US financier to Produce on three feature films in 2013, all of which starred on the 2014 festival circuit: Low Down (John Hakes, Elle Fanning, Glenn Close) won Best Cinematography at Sundance, Copenhagen (Gethin Anthony) won the Audience Award at Slamdance, and Big Significant Things (Harry Lloyd) premiered at SXSW also winning an Audience Award.

-In June 2015 Daniel joined Bill Kenwright Films to steer their feature-project Another Mother’s Son through the final stages of Development, right through Production and to the Director’s Cut.
+In 2015 Daniel joined Bill Kenwright Films to steer their feature-project Another Mother’s Son through the final stages of Development, Production and to Director’s Cut.
 The WW2 drama stars Jenny Seagrove, John Hannah, Amanda Abbington & Ronan Keating, and tells the true story of Louisa Gould who his an escaped Russian POW during the Nazi-occupation of Jersey.

-Through Rather Good Films he offers script consultancy, budgets, schedules and breakdowns to projects across a broad range of scales.
-Investors and new business ideas are always welcome.
+Through Rather Good Films he offers script consultancy, budgets, schedules and breakdowns to projects on a broad range of scales.
+He also guest lectures at Film Schools including The MET Film School, Exeter University, Central School of Speech & Drama and The London Film Academy.
+Investors, new business ideas and new opportunities are always welcome!